Configure access to and from the Internet

 5. Configure a static route to the Internet in the subnet

-If you specified a router IP address different from the subnet gateway when connecting the subnet to the cloud router, you must configure a static route in the subnet to the Internet via the cloud router.
-Specify the following when configuring:
+If, when connecting a subnet to a cloud router, you specified a router IP address that differs from the subnet gateway, you must configure a static route to the Internet in the subnet via a cloud router.
+When configuring, specify:

 - destination subnet —